Thoregon/ThoregonWiki/wiki/identity.md

 ## Basic structure of an identity (SSI)

+- me
-- claims  (certificates/attests/claims received)
+    - claims   : certificates/attests/claims/menberships received
-- grants  (certificates/attests/claims issued to others)
+    - grants   : certificates/attests/claims issued to others
-- galaxies
+    - galaxies : persistent objects
+        - apps     : can be device specific
+        - properties, personal data
+    - contacts : all associated contacts, communities are memberships in claims
+    - agents   : known service agents
-- devices
+    - devices  : connected devices to the SSI, see evolux.equipment
+    - repos    : taped repositories the the SSI, each device can extend by tapping additional repos
-- repos
+    - aliases  (TDB)
+    - device   : current device

 ## Claims